 Shape training is a key step in the application of deformable shape models to such problems as image registration required for IGRT or ART, shape classification, and longitudinal shape studies.
-Our novel methodology for training statistical deformable models is a special case of image segmentation, where both the best geometric model for any given image and the shape distribution for the entire population of training images is jointly estimated by iteratively relaxing purely geometric constraints in favor of the converging shape probabilities.
-The internal geometric terms that we use in the absence of a priori shape probabilities are crafted to guarantee training shapes that are regularly sampled, legal, and compact about a mean, which together cause credible shapes to be reflected in the converging statistics.
-The method described is fast and routinely gives good meshes for a variety of target shapes.
+Our methodology for training statistical deformable shape models is a special case of image segmentation, using estimates based on desiderata of our shape space and successive refinement to derive a principled statistical model.
+The internal geometric terms we use guarantee training shapes that are regularly sampled, legal, and compact about a mean, which together cause credible shapes to be reflected in the statistics.
+The method described is fast and routinely gives good meshes.
 The framework has been described in the context of the discrete medial representation, but should extend to b-reps with orientation or other representations where measures for sampling regularity and non-self-interpenetration can be analytically computed.